 The sport of Karting has classes that caters for all ages, weights, and experience levels.
 The classes below are run at majority of Karting Victoria race meetings.
 Series and State Championship classes are indicated below.

 The purpose of this class is to teach young people to drive karts of restricted performance at a limited cost.
 Competitors use a 60cc two stroke engine such as a Vortex Mini Rok fitted with a restrictor plate or Comer SW80 engine with a clutch.
-Drivers aged between 6 are only able to practice, drivers must be 7 years of age before they are able to participate in a competition race.
-Weight: minimum 99kg (kart + driver)
+Drivers aged 6 are only allowed to practice and, drivers must be 7 years of age or older before they are able to compete in a race.

-Using the same principal as the Cadet 9 class the Cadet 12’s use a 60cc two stroke engine such as a Vortex Mini Rok (unrestricted), KT100J fitted with a restrictor plate or Comer SW80 engine with a clutch.
-Weight: minimum 108kg (kart + driver)
+Using the same principal as the Cadet 9 class the Cadet 12’s use a 60cc two stroke engine such as a Vortex Mini Rok (unrestricted)

 KA3 Senior (15+ years)